Gaussian Process Boosting: Introduction

-A straightforward alternative to combining Gaussian process and mixed effects models with a non-parametric mean function consists of using any statistical or machine learning approach, such as boosting or random forest, and simply including the locations which define the Gaussian process\footnote{We follow the spatial statistics terminology and use the term ``locations", but these can equally well consists of, e.g., time points for data with time stamps or generally other variables that define a Gaussian process.
-In machine learning, the locations are usually called ``features"; see Section \ref{gaussproc} for more details.} as continuous variables or the grouping variables for grouped random effects as categorical variables in the set of predictor variables for the mean function.
+A straightforward approach to applying machine learning methods to spatial and grouped data consists of simply including spatial locations as continuous variables and grouping variables as categorical variables in the set of predictor variables for the predictor function.
 For linear models, this is equivalent to using fixed effects instead of random effects.
 However, this approach has several drawbacks.
-First, when modeling spatial data, it is often required that the spatial effect is continuous over space, but tree-boosting and random forest produce discontinuous functions.
+For instance, when modeling spatial data, it is often required that the spatial effect is continuous over space, but tree-boosting and random forest produce discontinuous functions.
 A way to avoid this problem in boosting is to use base learners that are continuous in the locations.
-This is the approach proposed in \citet{hothorn2010model} where splines are used to model spatial effects and ridge regression is used to model grouped, or clustered, effects.
-As we argue in the following, this approach still has various drawbacks.
-First, splines have the disadvantage that they suffer from the so-called ``curse of dimensionality" when the dimension of the ``locations" is large and the locations are thus sparse in space; see the beginning of Section \ref{intro} for examples where this occurs.
-Moreover, all boosting approaches, irrespective of the base learners used, which model spatial or grouped effects using deterministic base learners have the drawback that they assume a deterministic relationship and that the residual error term is the only source of variation.
-On the other hand, Gaussian process and mixed effects models assume probabilistic models for the spatial and grouped effects and can thus provide probabilistic predictions accounting for uncertainty in prediction.
-This is particularly important for probabilistic predictions of, e.g., areal sums or averages as correlation between the different random effects needs to be taken into account.
-The latter cannot be done by a boosting approach assuming independence conditional on deterministic base learners.
-Besides, in the case of linear models, estimates are usually less efficient when using fixed effects instead of random effects.
-It is thus likely that the mean function is also less efficiently estimated in such a fixed-effects boosting approach, or any other purely fixed-effects machine learning technique.
+This is the approach proposed in \citet{hothorn2010model} where splines are used to model spatial effects and ridge regression is used to model grouped effects.
+As we argue in the following, this approach still has some weaknesses.
+First, all boosting approaches which model spatial and grouped effects using deterministic base learners have the drawback that they assume a deterministic relationship and that the residual error term is the only source of stochastic variation.
+In contrast, Gaussian process and mixed effects models are probabilistic models that explicitly account for correlations and provide probabilistic predictions.
+Modeling correlation is particularly important for probabilistic predictions of, e.g., areal sums as correlation between the different random effects needs to be taken into account; see our experiments in Sections \ref{simul} and \ref{data_appl}.
+Besides, estimates are usually less efficient when using fixed effects instead of random effects in linear models.
+It is thus likely that the predictor function is also less efficiently estimated in such an independent ``fixed-effects" boosting approach.
 Our simulated experiments in Section \ref{simul} support this hypothesis.
-This is related to the fact that classical tree-boosting algorithms have difficulties with high-cardinality categorical variables.
-Our proposed approach can thus also be seen as a novel solution for tree-boosting with high-cardinality categorical variables.
+Moreover, splines have the disadvantage that they suffer from the so-called curse of dimensionality in non-spatial applications when the dimension of the ``locations", or features, is large, and the locations are thus sparse in space; see Section \ref{intro} for examples where this occurs.